niharika88/contactlistapp/README.md

 Clear -> clears the form

-Validatins -> to check input data as per constraints
+Validations -> to check input data as per constraints